Malnutrition in South Africa

 Malnutrition continues to be a problem in the Republic of South Africa, although it is not as common as in other countries of Sub-Saharan Africa.

 15% of South African infants are born with a low birth weight.
 5% of South African children are so underweight they are considered to be wasted (a child is considered wasted when they are too thin for their height).
 Since the 1990s South Africa's malnutrition problem has remained fairly stable.
 It is estimated that South Africa loses about US$1.1 billion every year in gross domestic product to vitamin and mineral deficiencies arising from malnutrition, although it would only cost an estimated US$55 million to alleviate this problem through micronutrient nutrition interventions.

 The prevalence of malnutrition in South Africa varies across different geographical areas and socio-economic groups.
 Many infants in Africa suffer from malnutrition because their mothers do not breastfeed them.
-The mothers in South Africa that do not breast feed their children do not do it mainly to try to avoid the possibility that in doing so, their children may contract AIDS.
+The mothers in South Africa that do not breastfeed their children do not do it mainly to avoid the risk of passing on AIDS.
 The 2010 South Africa Department of Health Study found that 30.2% of pregnant women in South Africa have AIDS.
 Malnutrition can cause several different health problems, such as pellagra.

 The specific consequences of malnutrition vary depending on the individual and the specific nutrients the individual's diet is lacking.
 South Africa's Department of Health has established various special programs and initiatives, like the Integrated Nutrition Program, to combat the detrimental effects of malnutrition.
 All programs and initiatives have faced copious challenges and their individual success rates vastly vary as a result.